Novadart/dogipress/README.md

 3. Deploy it using either a custom `docker-compose.yml` or by manually running `docker run`.

-**NOTE:** If you're using docker for the DB too don't forget to set a volume for your database or you'll lose all of your data whenever you reboot the instance.
+**NOTE:** unless your site is static and using an external DB, you will need to set the volumes for your uploads folder and the database data.